Hungry Healthy Happy

 • Strawberries - It's best to make this low calorie Eton mess when strawberries are in season as they will be really ripe and full of flavour.
 Choose organic and locally grown where possible.

 • Meringue - We have used store bought because it makes this Eton mess recipe nice and quick.
 We have used just one mini meringue per portion to keep it light.
-However, if you wanted to make your own then we recommend following this Mini Meringue recipe.
+However, if you wanted to make your own then all you need is sugar and egg whites - we recommend following this Mini Meringue recipe.

 Variations